bitwarden/help/_articles/faqs/product-faqs.md

 ### Q: How can I see the history of a password that has been changed?

-The ability to view the password history of a Login Item is available.
+The ability to view the history of the last 5 passwords for a Login Item is available.
 You can open the item in question and select the "1" next to Password History near the bottom of the window.

 {% callout warning %}
 Clicking on the number will expose the historical password values in plain text immediately.